pybind/pybind11/docs/advanced/misc.rst

   of exceptions.

 - You should try running your code in a debug build.
-That will enable additional assertions within pybind11 that can throw exceptions on some GIL errors, in particular during reference counting operations.
+That will enable additional assertions within pybind11 that will throw exceptions on certain GIL handling errors (reference counting operations).

 Binding sequence data types, iterators, the slicing protocol, etc.
 ==================================================================